elixir-dx/dx/docs/welcome.md

 # Welcome 👋

-Welcome to the documentation of `Infer`, a rule-based inference engine written in Elixir.
+Welcome to the documentation of `Dx`, a rule-based inference engine written in Elixir.

-If you're new to `Infer`, we recommend starting with the [basics](basics/00_intro.md).
+If you're new to `Dx`, we recommend starting with the [basics](basics/00_intro.md).